How to Choose a 3rd-party Data Provider (Top Providers in 2020)

 3. Data range

-Various third party data providers expose their total data range.
+Various third party audience data providers expose their total data range.
 The scale is important, but remember to always check the range of segments you are looking for.
 If your target group is business professionals, check how many profiles data providers offer and check if they are available in your target market.

 The price of 3rd-party audience segments may vary depending on the type of segment and data provider.
 The price is always set in CPM (Cost Per Mille) and ranges from 1$ to 5$ for standard segments, such as automotive enthusiasts.
 If you are looking for special and rare segments, the price can reach even 20$.